yasaisen/hardPrompt2softPrompt/README.md

 ### Policy model training

-1. Prepare a JSON dataset in which each item contains the conversation context under the key ontext`.
+1. Prepare a JSON dataset in which each item contains the conversation context under the key `context`.
 See `singleStepPPO_v1_Dataset` for the expected format.
-2. Create a YAML configuration such as `hardPrompt2softPrompt/projects/trainPM_2506111413.yaml`.
+2. Create a YAML configuration.
+An example is provided in `hardPrompt2softPrompt/projects/trainPM_2508252035.yaml`.
 3. Launch training:

 ```bash